 Please check www.ucas.com/tariff for the most up-to-date list of qualifications included on the Tariff.

-If an international student's qualifications are not included on the Tariff, universities and colleges can make an offer based on exam grades.
-Contact universities to check their entry requirements for international qualifications.
+International students: Universities and colleges can make an offer based on exam grades.
+Contact them directly to check their entry requirements for international qualifications.